Monitoring your health

 Your viral load – Your viral load is the amount of HIV in your blood.
 A viral load test measures the amount of HIV in a sample of blood.
 The results are reported as the number of copies of HIV genetic material (called RNA) in a millilitre of blood (copies/ml—a millilitre is about the size of a pea).
 Without treatment, a person’s viral load can be as high as millions of copies/ml.

-The standard tests in Canada can measure levels as low as 40 to 50 copies/ml.
+The standard tests in Canada can measure levels as low as 20 to 50 copies/ml.
 Below this level, your virus is considered undetectable.
 (There are more sensitive viral load tests, but these are used only in specialized labs and in some clinical trials.)

 Your viral load is the most important measure of whether or not your treatment is working.
 The main goal of treatment is to reach an undetectable viral load as soon as possible and to keep it that way.

 An “undetectable” viral load does not mean that there is no HIV in your body.
 It means that the amount of HIV in your blood is too low to measure using routinely available tests.
-If you miss doses, stop taking your treatment or if the HIV in your body becomes resistant to your antiretroviral drugs, your viral load will once again become detectable (that is, greater than 40 or 50 copies/ml).
+If you miss doses, stop taking your treatment or if the HIV in your body becomes resistant to your antiretroviral drugs, your viral load will once again become detectable (that is, greater than 50 copies/ml).
 In this case, you may need to change your treatment.

 Your CD4 count – Your CD4 count is one measure of how strong your immune system is—that is, how well you are able to fight off infections.
 CD4 counts generally drop as HIV does more damage to your immune system and they go up as your immune system regains its strength with treatment.
+CD4 counts are measured in cells per cubic millimetre (cells/mm3—a cubic millimetre is about the size of a pinhead).

-A normal CD4 count in a healthy HIV-negative person is generally somewhere between 500 and 1,500 cells.
+A normal CD4 count in a healthy HIV-negative person is generally somewhere between 500 and 1,500 cells/mm3.
 The sooner you start treatment, the more likely your CD4 count is to stay high or increase to a high level.